Salon Kitty (film): Plot

+Around the time of the fall of Paris in June 1940, Kitty and Margherita discover the bugging devices and determine that the bathrooms are not wired.
+With the help of Dino (Stefano Satta Flores), an Italian friend of Kitty, they acquire their own recording device.
+Margherita entraps Wallenberg into a recording where he tells her that his wife's father was Jewish, that he doesn't believe in National Socialism, and that he has the dirt on all the top Nazi hierarchy and intends to bring them all down.
+Margherita takes the recording to Wallenberg's colleagues in the SS, and he is immediately apprehended and shot.
+Kitty and Margherita celebrate, as the first bombs start to fall on Berlin.

 Cast

 The film also includes a large number of uncredited actors.

 Production

 Salon Kitty was filmed mostly at Dear Studios in Rome, with some additional location filming in Germany.
 Production designer Ken Adam had recently suffered a nervous breakdown while working on Barry Lyndon, and he described his participation in this film as creatively regenerative.
 He has stated that the production was enjoyable, and that he feels Salon Kitty is "underrated."
 Adam based his design of Wallenberg's apartment on his own memories of his family's apartment in World War II-era Berlin.
 Wallenberg's enormous office, though a set, allegedly features a real marble floor, as it was cheaper to use real marble than create a mock-up version.

 Costumes and uniforms for the film were designed by Ugo Pericoli and Jost Jacob, and were constructed by Tirelli Costumi of Rome.
 Adam credited Jacob with the design of the 'kinky' uniforms that Wallenberg wears throughout the film.